 To wrap it up

-If you're getting started with eating coconut oil for health benefits, always keep in mind that you should never try to take too much in one sitting, especially on an empty stomach.
+If you're getting started with consuming coconut oil for its massive health benefits, always keep in mind that you should never try to take too much in one sitting, especially on an empty stomach.

 You'll get the diarrhea-like side effects appear faster and more severe when taking coconut oil alone than when you include the oil in your meals.